 Governance is a key element of the AI RMF.
 NIST encourages organizations to establish clear policies and frameworks for developing, deploying, and maintaining AI systems.
 This governance structure plays a critical role in managing AI bias, ensuring that all stakeholders—including data scientists, engineers, and policymakers—understand the risks and responsibilities involved.

 Effective governance ensures that organizations prioritize fairness when selecting and preprocessing data.
 It also calls for continuous monitoring to identify any potential biases that may emerge during the AI lifecycle.
-By implementing proactive governance practices, organizations can significantly reduce the risk of AI bias.
+By implementing proactive governance practices, organizations can significantly reduce the risk of bias.

 2. Transparency: Enhancing Understanding and Mitigation of AI Bias